 |IFRS Standards are permitted but not required for domestic public companies|

 |IFRS Standards are required or permitted for listings by foreign companies||Yes.
 Foreign companies are subject to the same regulations as domestic companies.|

 |The IFRS for SMEs Standard is required or permitted||No. National standards are required.|

-For banks, the audit report states conformity with IFRS Standards.
+For companies that prepare financial statements applying IFRS Standards, the audit report states conformity with IFRS Standards.

 To create a legal basis for the use of IFRS Standards in Uzbekistan as a regulatory document, the Resolution of the Cabinet of Ministers of the Republic of Uzbekistan dated August 24, 2020 No. 507 ‘On approval of the Regulation on and the procedure for recognizing International Financial Reporting Standards and Interpretations to them’ was adopted.
 Recognition of IFRS Standards in the Republic of Uzbekistan is approved by an order of the Ministry of Finance.